pharo-iot/PharoThings/README.md

 Here we are using specialized Raspberry tools.

 ## Inspecting the board
 To inspect the board you need to know concrete model of Raspberry.
 Currently only model B is supported (with revision 1 and 2).
 But you can play with following code on other boards too to get feeling of this project.
 In that case pins could point to wrong phisical pins of your board.
 But tools will not break and will show the same working UI.
-Also you are always able to work with board by low level library (like WiringPi) using powerfull remote tool from [TelePharo](https://github.com/dionisiydk/TelePharo):
+Also you are always able to work with board by low level library (like WiringPi) using powerfull remote tool from [TelePharo](https://github.com/dionisiydk/TelePharo).

+By the way implementation of specific Raspberry model is very simple task (will be explained later).
+Feel free to support it and contribute to the project.

 So with choosen board subclass evaluate following code to open inspector:
 ```Smalltalk